cloudogu/integration-tests/README.md

   // some test code injecting user as "admin" and password as "adminpw" }
 ```
+* When a specification is added or changed, be sure to have
+    * adjusted documentation where appropriate
+    * improved test logging in case of test failures
+    * left the codebase cleaner that you found it
 * Now feel free to implement your own Steps

 ---